JustinBurrowsDev/Dice-Website/README.md

 # How Did I Over Come Those Challenges?

-Consistency. by programming consistently I feel myself getting more confident in my choices in logic and more comfortable with the tools needed to get the job done.
+Consistency.
+By programming consistently I feel myself getting more confident in my choices in logic and more comfortable with the tools needed to get the job done.

 # What Did I Learn?